jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 This indicates that introduction of SSH application routing will impact throughput.

 Scenario D represents the same SSH jump host configuration as Scenario C but replaces the physical front-end node with a VM running in the same OpenStack project.
-This represents the intended cloud-native deployment for our SDHPC SSH applcation router but without introduction of the new Golang-base SSH implemenation in sshpiper.
+This represents the intended cloud-native deployment for our SDHPC SSH application router but without introduction of the new Golang-base SSH implementation in sshpiper.
 This configuration introduces an additional 10% drop in performance over Scenario C.

 Finally, Scenario E represents the planned production sshpiper deployment of the SDHPC SSH application router.
 This allows us to understand the performance of the Golang SSH package leveraged by sshpiper to provide the SSH proxy functionality.
-Camparing Scenario D and E, we see a slight increase in over head for this implementation.
+Comparing Scenario D and E, we see a slight increase in over head for this implementation.
-The sshpiper SSH application router, however, enjoys a signfinicant reduction in the error margin over all other scenarios.
+The sshpiper SSH application router, however, enjoys a significant reduction in the error margin over all other scenarios.
 This suggests stable performance for interactive command-line use.
 Although the sshpiper-based application router has lower throughput, we considered the stable performance ideal for interactive use.
 We also consider the throughput acceptable for less demanding data transfer workloads.
 We offer high-speed data transfer via Globus endpoints for demanding workloads.
-While Scenario E shows that SSH application routing only enjoys 2/3 the throughput over the unrouted Scenario B, the tests indicate this is most likely a result of the pipelined SSH connection rather than a limitation of sshpiper itself.
+While Scenario E shows that SSH application routing only achieves 2/3 the throughput over the un-routed Scenario B, the tests indicate this is most likely a result of the pipelined SSH connection rather than a limitation of sshpiper itself.
 Additionally, we note that sshpiper is the only scenario that supports per-user routing of SSH connections based on account attributes.

 A more detailed study of SSH application router performance is warranted.